public talks and appearances

 2 June 2023 — Thomas Struth vernissage, Galerie Max Hetzler — London

-23 February 2023 — Innovation Explorer forum — Sofia, Bulgaria
+23 February 2023 — Innovation Explorer forum, keynote address — Sofia, Bulgaria

 21 September 2022 — Figure 1A art/science competition vernissage: keynote address — Lausanne, Switzerland